Scorpion: Taxonomy

 Carl Linnaeus described six species of scorpion in his genus Scorpio in 1758 and 1767; three of these are now considered valid and are called Scorpio maurus, Androctonus australis, and Euscorpius carpathicus; the other three are dubious names.
-He placed the scorpions among his "Insecta aptera" (wingless insects), a group that included Crustacea, Arachnida and Myriapoda.
-In 1801, Jean-Baptiste Lamarck divided up the "Insecta aptera", creating the taxon Arachnides for spiders, scorpions, and acari (mites and ticks), though it also contained the Thysanura (thrips), Myriapoda and parasites such as lice.
+He placed the scorpions among his "Insecta aptera" (wingless insects).
+In 1801, Jean-Baptiste Lamarck divided up the "Insecta aptera", creating the taxon Arachnides for spiders, scorpions, and acari (mites and ticks), though it also contained the Thysanura, Myriapoda and parasites such as lice.
 German arachnologist Carl Ludwig Koch created the order Scorpiones in 1837.
 He divided it into four families, the six-eyed scorpions "Scorpionides", the eight-eyed scorpions "Buthides", the ten-eyed scorpions "Centrurides", and the twelve-eyed scorpions "Androctonides".
 More recently, some twenty-two families containing over 2,500 species of scorpions have been described, with many additions and much reorganization of taxa in the 21st century.
 There are over 100 described taxa of fossil scorpions.
-This classification is based on Soleglad and Fet (2003), which replaced Stockwell's older, unpublished classification.
-Further taxonomic changes are from papers by Soleglad et al. (2005).

-The extant taxa to the rank of family (numbers of species in parentheses) are: